-The NHS Highly Specialised Service for Mitochondria Disease (HSS) in Oxford, Newcastle and London have teamed up with the Lily Foundation Charity to build an exciting new MITO-PRO platform which allows UK patients to enter information about their mitochondrial disease to advance research and improve care.
+The NHS Highly Specialised Service for Mitochondrial Disease (HSS) in Oxford, Newcastle and London have teamed up with the Lily Foundation Charity to build an exciting new MITO-PROM platform which allows UK patients to enter information about their mitochondrial disease to advance research and improve care.

-Patient Reported Outcomes (PRO’s) are reports coming directly from patients bout how they feel or function in relation to a health condition, without interpretation by healthcare professionals.
+Patient Reported Outcome Measures (PROM’s) are reports coming directly from patients about how they feel or function in relation to a health condition, without interpretation by healthcare professionals.

 The patient experience has played a part in clinical research for some time, but there is increasing recognition that a patient-centered approach is vital for comprehensive assessment of the impact of treatments and clinical care.

 Your experiences will help speed up the development of drugs to treat mitochondrial disease and also improve patient care through the NHS.How do I know where my data is being used?

 Your initial consent determines who you allow to access your data.
 There is also a section on your profile that informs you where your data has been used and by whom.

 This project was generously sponsored by WCMR, Lily Foundation and My Mito Mission.

 The PREPARE project aims to understand the risk COVID-19 poses for patients with blood cancers using information from participants from the RUDY study.

 The first wave of the project will focus on myeloma patients who have joined the RUDY study.
 The information collected will help healthcare professionals and patients work together to balance the potential risk of COVID-19 and blood cancer management appropriately.